invesdwin/invesdwin-context-client/README.md

 For some examples you can have a look at the test cases and implemented components/views inside the module itself.
 For more fundamental documentation it is best to seek the documentation that is directly provided by the referenced frameworks.

+### invesdwin-context-client-swing-jfreechart

+This module provides an `InteractiveChartPanel` which is a financial chart implementation that supports interaction via mouse and keyboard.
+It supports zooming, panning, series style configuration, moving series by drag and drop, hiding, removing and adding series.
+It allows the user to resize plots by drag and drop of the dividers of a `CombinedDomainXYPlot`.
+Also a crosshair is implemented with values being displayed in the legends of series.
+You can also export the chart as an image and to the clipboard.
+It offers many more features and an improved usability compared to the [JFreeChart](http://www.jfree.org/jfreechart/) included `ChartPanel`.

+### invesdwin-context-client-swing-rsyntaxtextarea

+This module provides integration for [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea)

 ## Wicket Modules

 The `invesdwin-context-client-wicket` module provides support for writing [wicket](https://wicket.apache.org/) web applications with [invesdwin-nowicket](https://github.com/subes/invesdwin-nowicket).
 For fundamental documentation, please have a look at the respective documentation provided by the frameworks themselves.
 The module here provides the following simplifications: